 - We engage with Kent residents and parish/ town councils to promote the use of loaned litter picking equipment provided by district councils.

 - Social media accounts using the hashtag #KeepKentClean reached 97,832 people.

 - Councils in England spend over £700 million on street cleaning services every year.

-- According to the Local Government Association, the average piece of gum costs 3p to buy but around £1.50 - fifty times that price - to clean up.
+- According to the Local Government Association, the average piece of gum costs 3p to buy but around £1.50 (50x the price) to clean up.

 - The RSPCA receives 700 phone calls a year relating to animals injured by our litter.